Last Updated on 01/18/2023 by Mark Verhoeven

 Importance of transfer taxes

 A transfer tax is simply a transaction charge levied on the transfer of title to property from one entity to another in a restricted legal sense.
 This type of tax is usually applied when there is a legal obligation for the transfer to be registered, such as in the case of real estate, stock, or bond transactions.
 Some types of stamp duty, real estate transfer tax, and charges for the official registration of a transfer are examples of such taxes.
 Certain types of property transactions require notary confirmation in various countries.
-While notarial fees might increase the cost of a transaction, they are not a transfer tax in the traditional sense.
+While notarial fees might increase the closing cost in Virginia of a transaction, they are not a transfer tax in the traditional sense.

 Location: Greenville, South Carolina